-A freight indicator for the Middle East Gulf-to-East Asia (MEG-China) VLCC route showed the Worldscale (WS) index at 410.44 as of March 2.
-That put daily time-charter equivalent earnings at $423,736.
+According to a Middle East-to-East Asia (MEG-China) VLCC route indicator obtained by Ajunews, the Worldscale (WS) tanker index stood at 410.44 as of March 2.
+That implies a daily time-charter equivalent, or TCE, of $423,736.

-Just before the outbreak of war between the United States and Israel and Iran, the index stood at 224.72 on Feb.
-27, with TCE at $218,154.
-In January, the WS index was 96.12 and TCE was $78,793, meaning rates have risen more than fivefold in about a month.
+That is more than double the WS 224.72 and TCE $218,154 recorded on Feb.
+27, just before the outbreak of war between the U.S.-Israel side and Iran, the data showed.
+In January, the WS index was 96.12 and the TCE was $78,793, meaning rates have risen more than fivefold in about a month.

-Worldscale is a standard benchmark used to settle international tanker freight for crude and refined products.
-A rate of 100 is typically treated as the baseline; readings below 100 signal weak conditions and above 100 indicate strength.
-A move above 400 is widely seen as an extreme level reflecting war risk.
+Worldscale is a standard benchmark used to settle international tanker freight, with 100 typically treated as the baseline.
+A reading above 400 is widely seen as an extreme level reflecting war risk rather than ordinary market strength.

 Iran said through the semiofficial ISNA news agency that “the Strait of Hormuz has been closed,” warning that “any vessel that attempts to pass will be burned by the Revolutionary Guards and the regular navy.”
 It added that it would ensure “not a single drop of oil” leaves.

-Market participants fear tanker freight could jump more than tenfold from prewar levels if the strait is effectively shut, as marine insurance costs — a major component of shipping expenses — continue to rise.
+Market participants fear tanker freight could jump more than tenfold from prewar levels if the Hormuz route is effectively shut, as marine insurance — a major component of shipping costs — continues to rise sharply.

-The surge in tanker rates is also adding upward pressure on energy costs in South Korea, which relies heavily on Middle Eastern crude.
-Higher Middle East-to-East Asia transport costs are likely to raise refiners’ import costs, and could become a key factor — alongside rising global oil prices — in lifting domestic prices for petroleum and petrochemical products and consumer inflation.
+The surge in tanker costs is also adding upward pressure on energy prices in South Korea, which relies heavily on Middle Eastern crude.
+Higher Middle East-to-East Asia transport costs are likely to raise refiners’ import costs, and, together with rising global oil prices, could lift domestic prices for petroleum and petrochemical products and consumer inflation.

-A shipping industry official said the strait has not been “physically completely blocked,” but the risk of attack means carriers view it as “effectively under blockade.”
-The official said WS above 400 is “an extreme level beyond market norms,” and warned that if war uncertainty persists, the shock could spread beyond shipowners to global logistics overall.
+A shipping industry official said the strait has not been “physically completely blocked,” but the risk of attack means shipping companies “effectively view it as a blockade.”
+The official added that WS 400 is “an extreme level beyond market common sense,” and that if war-related uncertainty continues, the shock could spread beyond shipowners to global logistics overall.

 * This article has been translated by AI.